auth0-sandbox/auth0-application-development/module03-instructions.md

     }
     ```

-    Check first to make sure the user is actually logged in and has an access token before invoking the API call with *fetchProtectedResource*.
+    NOTE: Check first to make sure the user is actually logged in and has an access token before invoking the API call with *fetchProtectedResource*.
     The content type and accepted data type are initially set to JSON, but the spread operator will replace that with whatever is in *headers*
     if the properties exist there.